Greece's systematic pushback practice confirmed by European Court of Human Rights

 Case

-The joint third party intervention by ECCHR, PRO ASYL and Refugee Support Aegean analyzes victims of pushbacks’ access to effective domestic investigations for claims alleging violations of article 2 and article 3 ECHR.
+The joint TPI by ECCHR, PRO ASYL and Refugee Support Aegean analyzes victims of pushbacks’ access to effective domestic investigations for claims alleging violations of article 2 and article 3 ECHR.
 The submission draws on decades of reporting from monitoring institutions such as the Council of Europe’s Committee for the Prevention of Torture showing that the ill-treatment, inhumane arbitrary detention and summary, violent pushbacks are part of an intentional and coordinated policy of migration deterrence.
 These reports also conclude that such policy is in continuity with a widespread issue of ill-treatment by and impunity of Greek forces.

 The TPI examines how systemic obstacles to Greek law-enforcers’ accountability for ill-treatment and endangering life specifically impact victims of pushback operations.
 It analyses how the secret and informal nature of the operations, coupled with the fact that victims and witnesses are (undocumented) non-citizens results in no chances for an effective investigation.
 The TPI highlights the reluctance of Greek authorities, including investigators, prosecutors and courts, to shed light on these secret border operations and how it contributes to persistent impunity and allows pushback practices to continue.
 As a result, victims of pushbacks from Greece do not have access to effective domestic remedies for claims under article 2 and 3 ECHR.